What are the different types of acne?

 4. Hormonal acne

-Hormonal acne mainly affects adult women, especially around the menstrual cycle, pregnancy or when stopping the contraceptive pill.
-Androgen hormones stimulate the sebaceous glands , increasing the secretion of sebum .
+Hormonal acne mainly affects adult women, particularly around the menstrual cycle, during pregnancy or when stopping the contraceptive pill.
+Androgen hormones stimulate the sebaceous glands, increasing sebum secretion.

 - It often appears on the lower face, jaw and neck.

-- A skincare routine tailored to oily skin can help control excess sebum .
+- A skincare routine adapted to oily skin can help controlexcess sebum.

-- Hormonal treatments, such as the birth control pill, can be effective in regulating sebum production .
+- Hormonal treatments, such as the contraceptive pill, can be effective in regulating sebum production.

-Acne fulminans is a rare but serious form of inflammatory acne.
-It presents with the sudden onset of inflamed nodules, often accompanied by systemic symptoms such as fever and joint pain.
+Acne fulminante is a rare but serious form of inflammatory acne.
+It is characterized by the sudden appearance of inflamed nodules, often accompanied by systemic symptoms such as fever and joint pain.

 Causes and triggers